alanng10/Secane/Docue/Web/a.md

 Secane has web browser to execute web module.

+Web browser has Javascript system.

+Web browser has Class Lang System.
+The System is config with practic.

 Web browser is inn with Type Board.

 Browser inn to trigg browser is with type index.